Ja, Malinowski

-Ja, Malinowski (Note: Translation from Polish: I, Malinowski) is a Polish-language comedy television series, directed by Filip Zylber, written by Stefan Friedmann, and produced by Dariusz Pietrykowski.
+Ja, Malinowski (/pl/; lit.
+'I, Malinowski') is a Polish-language comedy television series, directed by Filip Zylber, written by Stefan Friedmann, and produced by Dariusz Pietrykowski.
 It was distributed by TVN with its episodes airing from 4 September 1999 to 24 October 1999.
 The show had 16 episodes.

 Plot

 Roman Malinowski and Laura Malinowska are a married couple that emigrated from Poland during the communist era to Chicago, Illinois, United States, to better their economic situation.
 There, they had two twin boys Dave and Antek.
 In the 1990s, Roman won 7.5 million United States dollars.
 As such, the family decided to return to Poland, where they begin living luxurious lives with their newly acquired wealth.